solidpixel/solidpixel.github.io/_posts/2020-03-02-astc-compared.md

 respectively.

-For 8x8 blocks it pulls a little further ahead of `-fast` (0.3 dB), but drops away from `-medium` and `-thorough` with the gap increasing to 0.6 an 0.9 dB respectively.
+For 8x8 blocks it pulls a little further ahead of `-fast` (0.3 dB), but drops away from `-medium` and `-thorough` with the gap increasing to 0.6 and 0.9 dB respectively.